 Mass drug administration (MDA) involves giving treatment to an entire population or every person in a geographical area.
 This means that all eligible people, whether they are infected or not, receive the treatment.

 MDAs are vital to help control and eliminate neglected tropical diseases (NTDs).
 They ensure that those who are infected are treated, and that those who aren’t are protected from future infection.

-Since 2016, more than a billion people a year have received treatment through MDA for the NTDs that affect their communities.
-Here, we identify the key steps to a successful MDA.
+Since 2016, more than a billion people a year have been treated via MDA for the diseases that affect their communities.
+Here you can read about the key steps to a successful MDA.